kirach/grails-glassfish/README.md

 `grails install-plugin /path/where/your/donwload/plugin`

 ### Build from source and install
-Second, you can manually build plugin from source on your local machine, and then install it.
+Finally, you can manually build plugin from source on your local machine, and then install it.
 You need checkout last version of sources of plugin:

 `git clone https://github.com/kiRach/grails-glassfish.git`